-When a street light at a controlled intersection is either blinking or not functioning, you are required to approach with caution and yield the right of way to any vehicle that has reached the intersection first (i.e. before you), and then yield to vehicles to your right.
+When a street light at a controlled intersection is either blinking or not functioning, you are required to approach with caution and yield the right of way to any vehicle that has reached the intersection first (i.e. before you), and then yield to vehicles to your right, similar to how you would handle a stop sign right of way.
 Always drive as if you are the one to yield the right of way until you know your position – and never assume that others will yield when they should.

 How Fault in Car Accidents Affects Insurance Claims